Ferdinand Lelièvre: Early years (1799–1851)

-He studied law, and received a license.

-Lelièvre became a clerk of the Justice of the Peace of Nancy.
+He studied law, received a license, and then became a clerk of the Justice of the Peace of Nancy.

 His first wife, Anne Antoinette Henriette Lefevre, died in 1835.

-After the February Revolution of 1848 Lelièvre declared himself colonel of the National Guard of Nancy in 1848.

-He became the main editor of the Republican journal Le Travail.
+After the February Revolution of 1848 Lelièvre declared himself colonel of the National Guard of Nancy in 1848 and became the main editor of the Republican journal Le Travail.

 Second Empire (1851–70)

 After the 2 December 1851 coup d'état Le Travail was suppressed and Lelièvre was expelled from France.

 He was pardoned in 1853 and returned to Nancy.

 The general security law of 27 February 1858 followed the attack by Felice Orsini on 14 January 1858 on the opera in which 12 people died.

 The law allowed deportation without trial of those considered dangerous by joint commissions.

 Lelièvre was transported by an order of 16 March 1858 which said nothing of the alleged facts.

-He was assigned to live in Ténès in Algeria under the law of general safety, and shipped in the convoy of March 1858.
+He was assigned to live in Ténès, Algeria under the law of general safety, and shipped in the convoy of March 1858.

 He was held in irons during his journey from Algiers to Ténès.

 After the amnesty Lelièvre moved to Algiers, where he had bought some properties.

 He found the climate of Algiers healthy and decided to stay there to cure his rheumatism.

 A letter from him dated 14 September 1858 to the prefect of Meurthe asked for his son and his faithful governess to be allowed to join him, using cheap tickets from Nancy to Marseille.

 He explained that his son would continue his studies at the newly opened medical school in Algiers, and would submit his thesis in Montpellier.

 Lelièvre became a landowner in the country and acquired considerable political influence.

 He was an elected a municipal councilor in Algiers, then a general councilor in the department.

 He remained hostile to the imperial regime and contributed to several independent newspapers.

 He actively campaigned against the plebiscite of 8 May 1870.